pdefusco/CDE_Tour_ACE_HOL/README.md

 * [Postman2CDE](https://github.com/pdefusco/Postman2CDE): An example of the Postman API to bootstrap CDE Services with the CDE API.

 * [Oozie2CDEAirflow API](https://github.com/pdefusco/Oozie2CDE_Migration): An API to programmatically convert Oozie workflows and dependencies into CDE Airflow and CDE Jobs.
 This API is designed to easily migrate from Oozie to CDE Airflow and not just Open Source Airflow.

+For more information on the Cloudera Data Platform and its form factors please visit [this site](https://docs.cloudera.com/).

+For more information on migrating Spark jobs to CDE, please reference [this guide](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/cdppvc-data-migration-spark/topics/cdp-migration-spark-cdp-cde.html).

+If you have any questions about CML or would like to see a demo, please reach out to your Cloudera Account Team or send a message [through this portal](https://www.cloudera.com/contact-sales.html) and we will be in contact with you soon.